sandygrandy/sandygrandy/README.md

 # Hello, i'm Sandra Grande!

-## Currently a full time student at Noroff, studying Frontend-development
+## Currently looking for a new job as a developer or designer!
 ### Some facts about me:
 - From Trondheim, Norway.
 - Studied UI-design at Noroff from 2022-2023.